 Complexity refers to the number and diversity of parties that need to work together to produce value with a given technology.
 The many uses of blockchain all require interactions between two or more parties to be successful.
 Bitcoin started out with a limited user base, but the number of users grew over time, allowing it to develop into a viable currency.
 In order for there to be successful transactions or transfers of information using blockchain, different parties will need to be utilizing the technology, either internally (within an organization) or externally (among multiple internal and external stakeholders).
 Last year, Wells Fargo and the Commonwealth Bank of Australia made history as they were the first financial institutions to use multiple blockchain applications in a cross-border transaction.
 This example shows that blockchain is a viable service that can be utilized by organizations in more traditional industries, but it takes cooperation and collaboration from multiple entities.

 Bâton Global has guided clients through transformation projects to become more efficient and competitive in their respective industries.
-Technologies such as blockchain are rather complex and novel, requiring a full analysis of their potential benefits and a communication plan during implementation that articulates their effectiveness.
+Learn how we can help your organization navigate new innovation such as blockchain here.